Microsoft-community/Community-website/src/wiki/windows-insiders.md

 ### Joining the Windows Insider Program on Windows 11

 1. Open the Settings app.
 You can do this by searching for it in the Start menu, clicking <kbd>Win</kbd> + <kbd>I</kbd>, or clicking the Settings button found above the Power button in Start.
-After that, open the **Winodws Update** Section.
+After that, open the **Windows Update** Section.

 ![](./img/windows-insider/11/settings-home.png)